-17 May Afghan woman Shaesta Waiz seeks to become youngest to make solo round-the-world flight
+17 May Afghan woman Shaesta Waiz seeks to make solo round-the-world flight

-Montreal: An Afghan pilot hoping to become the youngest woman in history to complete a solo round-the-world flight was preparing Monday to start the trans-atlantic leg of her journey.
+Montreal: An Afghan pilot hoping to complete a solo round-the-world flight was preparing Monday to start the trans-atlantic leg of her journey.

 Shaesta Waiz, 29, was born in a refugee camp at the end of the Soviet war in Afghanistan before immigrating with her family to the United States in 1987.

 There, she discovered a passion for flying and obtained her pilot’s license — becoming the youngest certified civilian female pilot from Afghanistan.

 Now she wants to share that sense of freedom of soaring high above ground with other young women.